Abigail Barragry

 Autism Arts Level 2 addresses the fact that creative arts and drama-therapy are increasingly used to help people with special educational needs to explore, reflect and develop when linguistic ability or intellectual functioning restricts their self-expression.

-The Autism Arts Level 2 drama syllabus is for use by facilitators with and without drama experience, encourages children on the autistic spectrum to learn, interact and develop.
+The Autism Arts Level 2 is a drama syllabus for use by facilitators with and without drama experience, and autistic children to learn, interact and develop.
 Through storytelling, group activities and arts and crafts, students can improve their social skills, self-expression, vocal and physical skills, and imagination.

 During the course, children are encouraged to take part in fun and imaginative activities, including singing, dancing, making sock puppets, and acting in the interactive stories Sandy’s Jungle Adventure and The Land of Smilealot!

-The Autism Arts Level 2 syllabus covers three levels, from low to high functioning.
+The Autism Arts Level 2 syllabus covers three levels.
 Each is level is one year long and comprises three terms with 12 lessons per term.
 Level 2 focuses on the voice and imagination.
 The content is aimed at children and young people from five to fifteen.

 Includes CD-rom with supplementary material.

-The additional two manuals make up a drama syllabus to help children on the autism spectrum develop their communication skills, life skills and self-confidence.
+The additional two manuals make up a drama syllabus to help autistic children develop their communication skills, life skills and self-confidence.

 Audience

-Autism Arts Level 2: A drama syllabus for children on the autism spectrum is aimed at those working with medium functioning children and young people on the autism spectrum; teachers and trainers running groups for young people with autism; SEN and mainstream schools.
+Autism Arts Level 2 is aimed at teachers and trainers running groups for young people with autism; SEN and mainstream schools.

 Details